folio-org/folio-org.github.io/guides/automation.md

 The build, test, release, and deployment processes are, in large part, orchestrated and automated by Jenkins.
 A Nexus repository is used to host FOLIO Maven artifacts and NPM packages, and Docker Hub is used as the Docker registry for Docker images.
-AWS provides the infrastructure used to host Jenkins and Nexus as well permanent and on-demand resources for FOLIO integration testing and demos.
+AWS provides the infrastructure used to host Jenkins and Nexus, as well as permanent and on-demand resources for FOLIO integration testing and demos.

 ## Software Build Pipeline